olumide-moore/olu-moore/README.md

 ## Deploying React to github
-- Create a repository and push your project into it.
+- Create a public repository and push your project into it.
 - In the React directory, run `npm install gh-pages --save-dev`
 - In the package.json file, add ```homepage: http://{github-username}.github.io/{repo-name}```.
 - Add this to the scripts